What Are Varicose Veins?

 Complications of Varicose Veins

-Physical findings in addition to the prominent veins may include swelling, skin discoloration or rash, and the development of a sore that fails to heal and may lead to a chronic non-healing ulceration, usually at the lower leg, ankle or foot.
+Physical findings in addition to the prominent veins may include swelling, skin discoloration or rash, a proliferation of spider veins (telangiectasia) of the skin of the leg, ankle and feet, and the development of a sore that fails to heal and may lead to a chronic non-healing ulceration, usually at the lower leg, ankle or foot.
 (There are other causes of non-healing ulcers of the lower leg and foot including arterial insufficiency and diabetes.
 In order to avoid further serious complications a physician should evaluate all leg or foot sores that do not heal promptly.)